 - Rolling lawn aerator: A hand pushed spiker that consists of a series of spikes fixed to a drum.
 It is simply pushed up and down the lawn.
 As the spikes are well spaced out, two or three passes can be done for maximum effect.
 These aerators are lightly constructed and for that reason care must be taken, or damage may occur.
 Avoid using them if the lawn is very dry.

-- Sarrel roller: These are similar to rolling aerators, however they are quite heavy and solidly built for durability.
+- Sarrel roller: These are similar to rolling aerators, however they are quite heavy and well built for durability.
 Although the spikes are only about 13mm long, there are many of them.
 Sarrel rollers are very useful in the summer, as they just open the surface enough to aid irrigation.
 The main drawback is they can be quite costly, however they can quickly cover a large area, making it suitable for larger areas.
 They can be hand pushed or alternatively, pulled with a suitable machine.

 - Star slitters: Very similar to sarrel rollers, except these implements have shallow pointed slit tines instead of spikes.
 Again very useful in the summer to open up the surface for moisture.
 The can either be hand pushed or pulled across the lawn using a ride on mower or similar machine.
 Pulled machines can be quite expensive.

 - Petrol powered aerators: These lawn aerators are designed to cover large areas in a minimal amount of time.
-There are two main types drum (the tines are fixed or mounted on the drum) and punch action (the tines are punched into the turf).
+There are two main types, drum (the tines are fixed or mounted on the drum) and punch action (the tines are punched into the turf).
 Both types are expensive, punch action more so.
 In most cases hiring is the best option.
 Powered aerators are available with a wide range of different tines.